miniscruff/changie/docs/content/integrations/nodejs.md

 During the release process it is likely you want to update your package json to use the new version.
-This can be handled automatically by Changie using the [replacements configuration](/config/replacements/).
+This can be handled automatically by Changie using the [replacements configuration](/config#config-replacements), which occur when you run `changie merge`.

 Below is how you could configure it for NodeJS.

 ```yaml